 Even assuming a very generous 95% success rate for the scheme, and a conservative estimate of 3.5 million EU citizens in the UK, there will still be 175,000 people losing their lawful immigration status overnight – that’s more than the number of people who live in Oxford.

-Plenty of people have already applied successfully through the Settled Status system – but it is the most vulnerable people who struggle with it, and who may wake up on 1 July 2021 as unlawful residents in the UK.
+Plenty of people have already applied successfully through the Settled Status system – but it is the most vulnerable people who struggle with it, and who may wake up on 1 July 2021 without immigration status in the UK.
 Some reasons why people struggle to apply include:

 We’re campaigning for the government to change its policy so that anyone who is here at the Brexit cut-off point gets Settled Status automatically – with a physical proof of their new immigration status via a registration system.